Windofbitter/wind-task/README.md

 Config Setup

 - Location: `~/.wind-task/config.json` (user-level config)
-- Minimal example:
+- Minimal example (recommended: map to your project root; storage goes under ".wind-task"):

   {
-    "projects": { "projA": "/abs/path/to/projA/.wind-task" }
+    "projects": { "projA": "/abs/path/to/projA" }
   }

 - Rules
-  - Use absolute paths for `base_dir`.
+  - Use absolute paths for `base_dir` (interpreted as project root by default).
   - `~/` expands to your home directory; relative paths are normalized to absolute.
-  - The server creates `base_dir` if missing and stores task data under it.
+  - The server resolves storage to `<base_dir>/.wind-task` by default and creates it if missing.
+  - Backward compatible: if your config value already ends with `/.wind-task`, it is used as-is.
 - Verify
   - Read `config://projects` via your MCP host, or open `~/.wind-task/config.json`.
 - Common errors